Paying too much for your premiums?

 Considering joint life cover?

-It is easy to think that because you have a joint bank account and a joint mortgage, that you should go in together and get joint life insurance too.
+It is easy to think that because you have a joint bank account and a joint mortgage, you should get joint life insurance too.
 However, this is not always the best option.

 Joint policies are usually slightly cheaper than taking out 2 single policies, however, remember they will only pay out once, (upon the first death).